 Most of us don't think twice before we put something in the garbage.
 We're not taught much about recycling in school (even though it's a critical lesson we could use in this day and age), and I for one used to assume the people who handled the garbage would make sure it ends up in the right places.
-But unfortunately, that's simply not the case!
+But unfortunately, that's just not the reality we live in.

 In Canada, the average person throws out 81 pounds of textiles annually, while North Americans send 10 million tonnes of clothing to the landfill every year—most of which could be reused or recycled, according to statistics compiled by Waste Reduction Week in Canada.

 That's CRAZY!
 Could you imagine how much energy we would save if everyone just took the time to recycle?
-Even in the case of an old stained t-shirt or pair of old underwear, there are plenty of textile recycling programs to keep even the most unwearable items out of the garbage and in turn, out of landfills.
+Even in the case of an old stained t-shirt or pair of old underwear, there are textile recycling programs that exist to keep even the most unwearable items out of the garbage and in turn, out of landfills.